 - A1.
-Interpret social policy in relation to core social work values. - A2.
-Analyse the social construction of social problems; - A3.
-Understand the role of political ideologies and values in shaping social policy development; - A4.
+Demonstrate an understanding of the key theoretical constructs which underpin social policy development - A2.
+Analyse the social construction of social problems: - A3.
+Understand the role of politiscal ideologies and values in shaping social policy development; - A4.
 Apply relevant theoretical frameworks of social policy analysis to a particular area of social work practice and; - A5.
 Articulate the link between social work's core values and social policy.